Home RecipesDesserts Pecan Apple Crumble

 For the apples

-• Peel, core and slice the apples to 5mm in thickness.
+• Peel, core and cut the apples into 5mm cubes.

-• Mix the apples with the rest of the filling ingredients and place in individual ramekins or in a large baking dish.
+• Mix the apples with the rest of the filling ingredients and place them in individual ramekins or in a large baking dish (mine is 28cm/11in in diameter).
 Press down gently to minimize the amount of air between the apples.

 • Sprinkle the crumble on top.